Long-distance relationships can be fun and exciting or they can also be challenging and hard. But are they worth it?

 But if you are in a long-distance relationship for an indefinite period, it will be very hard to make it work for most couples.

-The obvious downside is the lack of physical intimacy.
-You can have a lot of fun being in a long-distance relationship, but if you are serious about this relationship, you’ll need to move in together.
+The obvious downside of being in a long-distance relationship is the lack of physical intimacy.
+You can have a lot of fun being in a long-distance relationship, but if you are serious about this relationship, you’ll need to move in together sooner rather than later.

 Long-distance relationships aren’t for everyone.
-But if you are in one you can certainly make the most of it.
+But if you are in one, you can certainly make the most of it.
+You can use your time and personal space away from your partner for your personal development and make the most out of this period.

 Frequently Asked Questions